piggychloe/Pre-process/README.md

 ### Continued Development

+### Data type conversion functions:
+    data_conversion: with funciton used to convert the time feature in the csv file

 We are frequently updating this package with new devices and insights from the DBDP (Digital Biomarker Discovery Pipeline).